xjdrew/gotunnel/README.md

 ## gotunnel
 gotunnel is a secure tcp tunnel software.
 It can use tcp or udp connectioin as low level tunnel.

-gotunnel could be added to any c/s system using tcp protocal.
+gotunnel could be added to any c/s system using tcp protocol.
 Make system structure evolve from
 ```
 client <--------------> server
 ```